-NYU's Moving Image Archiving and Preservation (MIAP) Master of Arts Program accepts applications in early December for admission the following September.
+NYU's Moving Image Archiving and Preservation (MIAP) Master of Arts Program accepts applications until January 15th of each year for Fall admission.

 We encourage prospective students to explore MIAP's latest news, faculty bios, course descriptions & syllabi, internship summaries, student work, and alumni testimonials, and to follow @NYUMIAP on Facebook, Twitter, and Instagram!

 The field of moving image archiving and preservation requires professionals who are prepared to cope with both the transition of older materials to digital formats, and to ensure that 'born-digital' materials being created today can be retrieved 100 years from now.
 The MIAP program trains students in every aspect of moving image preservation, teaching them to handle film and video as well as digital and new media in all types of environments.